hawkins00/ddgc/README.md

 # ddgc 🎮

-**Distributed Democratic Game Control**
+**Distributed Distant Game Control**

-This software (when feature complete) will provide a system allowing numerous game players to work together to democratically choose moves for a shared online video game.
+This software allows a player to remotely interact with an online video game.
 The defining feature of this software is the ability to use an actual controller to enter input (instead of the usual chat input).

 ## Installation & Use